-The TRK-12 doesn’t look like much to us now.
-The picture tube was only 5 inches in diameter by 12 inches tall, and it was mounted inside the top of the unit.
-A hinged lid held a mirror, and the audience actually saw the image as a reflection.
-The unit also came with a radio receiver, so if you couldn’t yet get television in your area, well, at least it was still useful.
+The TRK-12 doesn’t look like much compared to now.
+The picture tube was only five inches in diameter by 12 inches tall, and it was mounted inside the top of the unit.
+A hinged lid held a mirror, and the image the audience saw was a reflection.
+The unit also came with a radio receiver, so if you couldn’t yet get television in your area, at least it was still useful.
 The beautiful Art Deco design was the work of Greek-born John Vassos, RCA’s lead industrial designer.

 Learn more about the signature stovepipe hat worn by Abraham Lincoln